sharathhatter1/coinmarket/README.md

 4. Maven (Build tool)
 5. Rest assured

+Note -
+Chrome driver should be downloaded from https://chromedriver.chromium.org/downloads and should be copied to Usr/local/bin Check Apple Pref -> Security -> allow chrome

 **Limitations**
 -> Tests are supported on Windows/Mac machines only but created framework in Mac machine ->Browser support limited to Chrome.
 But can be extend to Firefox and Safari